Slobodan Živojinović: Marriage and relationships

 In the early-to-mid 1980s, active professional tennis player Živojinović became engaged to Zorica Desnica.
 The couple had a son, Filip, in 1985.
 They split up during the late 1980s.

 In October 1989, Živojinović began dating the Yugoslav singer Lepa Brena, having reportedly met her at the premiere of her star vehicle film Hajde da se volimo 2.
 Their 7 December 1991 wedding—a civic ceremony at Belgrade's InterContinental Hotel with tennis player Ion Țiriac as the groom's best man—was a media event throughout Yugoslavia.
 The level of attention it generated in the country was such that Brena's manager Raka Đokić subsequently released a VHS tape of the wedding for commercial exploitation.
-The couple had a child, son Stefan Emerald Živojinović born in New York City, in May 1992.
+The couple's child, son Stefan Emerald Živojinović, was born in May 1992 in New York City.
 Their second son, Viktor Ernest Živojinović, was born in March 1998 in Miami.

 Children

-On 23 November 2000, Živojinović's eight-year-old son with Lepa Brena, Stefan Živojinović, was kidnapped by the Zemun Clan in front of the family's home in Belgrade.
-He was released five days later and left on the side of a highway after his family paid a ransom reported to be more than DM 2 million.
+On 23 November 2000, Živojinović's and Lepa Brena's eight-year-old son Stefan was kidnapped by members of the Zemun Clan organized crime group in front of the family's home in Belgrade.
+Five days later, after his family paid a ransom reported to be more than DM2 million, the child was released by being left on the side of the Belgrade—Niš motorway.